Raazi

 Raazi is a 2018 Indian Hindi-language spy thriller film directed by Meghna Gulzar and produced by Vineet Jain, Karan Johar, Hiroo Yash Johar and Apoorva Mehta under the banners of Junglee Pictures and Dharma Productions.
 It stars Alia Bhatt, alongside Vicky Kaushal, Rajit Kapur, Shishir Sharma, and Jaideep Ahlawat.
 The film is an adaptation of Harinder Sikka's 2008 novel Calling Sehmat, a true account of an Indian Research and Analysis Wing (RAW) agent who, upon her father's request, is married into a family of military officers in Pakistan to relay information to India, prior to the Indo-Pakistani War of 1971.

 Principal photography began in July 2017 in Mumbai and concluded on 27 October 2017.
 It was shot across several locations including Patiala, Nabha, Malerkotla and Doodhpathri.

-Raazi was released on 11 May 2018.
+Raazi was released on 11 May 2018 to positive reviews.
 Made on a budget of ₹350 million, Raazi went on to gross ₹195.75 crore worldwide, emerging as one of the highest-grossing Indian films featuring a female lead.
 It was also a critical success, with Meghna's direction and Bhatt's performance receiving praise.
 At the 64th Filmfare Awards, Raazi received 15 nominations and won a leading 5 awards (tying with Andhadhun), including Best Film, Best Director (Gulzar) and Best Actress (Bhatt).

 Plot

 Preceding the Bangladeshi War of Independence, 1971, Hidayat Khan is an Indian intelligence agent posing as an informant for the Pakistani military.
 Presenting as an Indian traitor trading secrets to Pakistan, he cultivates a friendship with Brigadier Parvez Syed of the Pakistan Army and is alerted of an operation planned against India.
 Fearing he will not live long enough to uncover further details due to his lung cancer, he asks his 20-year-old daughter Sehmat, a student at Delhi University, to become an undercover agent of the Research and Analysis Wing, India's external intelligence agency, in Pakistan through an arranged marriage with Syed's younger son, Major Iqbal, a Pakistani military officer.
-Sehmat joins the RAW and is trained by senior RAW officer Khalid Mir and his assistant, Nikhil Bakshi.
+Sehmat joins the RAW and is trained by senior RAW officer Manav Chaudhary alias Khalid Mir and his assistant, Nikhil Bakshi.
 Despite her youth and inexperience, Sehmat is a quick study, surprising her superiors with her acumen for intelligence work.
 After her marriage, she moves to their home with Iqbal in Rawalpindi, the Pakistan Army's headquarters.
 Sehmat wins the trust of the entire family except Abdul, Syed's trusted servant.
 A kind man, Iqbal is patient with Sehmat, frequently apologising to her for his father's denigration of India.
 Feelings develop between them leading to consummation of their marriage, and they start falling in love.
 Despite her feelings, Sehmat remains true to her mission and establishes communication channels with her handlers back in India, relaying information.